 [Section 112 amended by No. 58 of 2010 s.
 11.]

-113. Commissioner can use or disclose information for any purpose connected with legislation administered by Department
+113. Information obtained officially may be used for certain other purposes and legislation

 (1) This section applies to information that is obtained by a person by reason of his or her office, position, employment or engagement under or for the purposes of this Act.